Tigerly1/star-wars-api/README.md

 ## Documentation

-Now you should be able to access the GraphQL Playground on
+After dockerising locally you should be able to access the GraphQL Playground on
 ```http://localhost:3000/graphql```

 Also there is standalone documentation in docs folder in index.html